- What is offshore software development?

 Taking on new, skilled, expensive employees is an investment that presents a significant financial risk.
 If those employees decide to leave early, you could be overburdened with work, the quality of the software you develop drops, and before you know it, your clients are going elsewhere.

 However, with an offshore team, this crisis can be averted.
 First, the cost of recruiting and paying staff is lower.
 Thanks to the reduced payroll, a business could shoulder down periods more easily with an offshore team.
-At the same time, expanding your offshore team can be done much faster than in-house.
-For instance, The Scalers have brought multiple groups of engineers to our clients’ teams in as little as 4 weeks.
+At the same time, expanding your offshore software development team can be done much faster than your local team.
+For example, The Scalers have brought multiple groups of engineers to our clients’ teams in as little as 4 weeks.
 Vetted, tested, and ready for work.

 The ability to focus on your core business